Polybius

-Polybius is important for his analysis of the mixed constitution or the separation of powers in government, his in-depth discussion of checks and balances to limit power, and his introduction of "the people", which influenced Montesquieu's The Spirit of the Laws, John Locke's Two Treatises of Government, and the framers of the United States Constitution.
+Polybius's Histories is important not only for being the only Hellenistic historical work to survive in any substantial form, but also for its analysis of constitutional change and the mixed constitution.
+Polybius's discussion of the separation of powers in government, of checks and balances to limit power, and his introduction of "the people", all influenced Montesquieu's The Spirit of the Laws, John Locke's Two Treatises of Government, and the framers of the United States Constitution.

-The leading expert on Polybius for nearly a century was F. W. Walbank (1909–2008), who published studies related to him for 50 years, including a long commentary of his Histories and a biography.
+Polybius was a close friend and mentor to the Roman politician and general Scipio Aemilianus (also called Scipio Africanus the Younger), and had a lasting influence on his decision-making and life.

 Early life

 Polybius was born around 200 BC in Megalopolis, Arcadia, when it was an active member of the Achaean League.
 The town was revived, along with other Achaean states, a century before he was born.

-Polybius' father, Lycortas, was a prominent, land-owning politician and member of the governing class who became strategos (commanding general) of the Achaean League.
-Consequently, Polybius was able to observe first hand during his first 40 years the political and military affairs of Megalopolis, gaining experience as a statesman.
+His father, Lycortas, was a prominent, land-owning politician and member of the governing class who became strategos (commanding general) of the Achaean League.
+Consequently, Polybius was able to observe first-hand during his first 30 years the political and military affairs of Megalopolis, gaining experience as a statesman.
 In his early years, he accompanied his father while travelling as ambassador.
-He developed an interest in horse riding and hunting, diversions that later commended him to his Roman captors.
+He developed interests in equestrianism and hunting, diversions that later commended him to his Roman captors.

-In 182 BC, he was given quite an honor when he was chosen to carry the funeral urn of Philopoemen, one of the most eminent Achaean politicians of his generation.
-In either 169 BC or 170 BC, Polybius was elected hipparchus (cavalry officer) with the intention of fighting for Rome during the Third Macedonian War.
-This event often presaged election to the annual strategia (chief generalship).
-His early political career was devoted largely towards maintaining the independence of Megalopolis.
+In 182 he was given the honour of carrying the funeral urn of Philopoemen, one of the most eminent Achaean politicians of his generation.
+In 170 or 169 Polybius was elected hipparchus (cavalry officer) and was due to assist Rome militarily during the Third Macedonian War, although this never came about.
+This office was the second-highest position of the Achaean League and often presaged election to the annual strategia (chief generalship).
+Polybius's political career was cut short in 168, however; as a consequence of the final defeat of the Antigonid dynasty in the Third Macedonian War, 1,000 Achaeans (including Polybius) with suspect allegiances were interned in Rome and its surrounding area.